James P. Cain: WikiLeaks

 In December, 2010, Cain called for the death penalty for Chelsea Manning, the U.S. soldier alleged to have supplied WikiLeaks with diplomatic cables and Iraq War logs.
 He said, "The cables I wrote, they were written for the president, and they're to guide the president on his decision-making.
 If you disclose those publicly, it can do severe damage to our national security and is, in my opinion, high treason."
 Cain was quoted in one of the released diplomatic cables as having sought to prevent the Danish newspaper Jyllands-Posten from reprinting a series of controversial Muhammad cartoons in 2006.

 Politics

-In May 2013, Cain told the press that he is considering running for the U.S. Senate, saying "The race is indeed something that I am considering.
+In May 2013, Cain told the press that he was considering running for the U.S. Senate, saying "The race is indeed something that I am considering.
 Many friends and supporters around the state are encouraging me to challenge Senator Hagan."
 Cain chose not to run, and Hagan was defeated in the election by Thom Tillis, Speaker of the North Carolina House of Representatives.